-- On the Tabletop, select the Workspace for which you want to configure Workspace sources. - Choose Workspaces → Workspaces Sources.
-The Workspace Sources window appears.
-You must have Administrator privilege or be logged in as the sysop user to maintain Workspace Sources. - 3.
+- On the Tabletop, select the Workspace for which you want to configure Workspace sources. - Choose Workspaces → Workspaces Sources .
+The Workspace Sources window appears. - 3.
 From the Workspace Sources browse, select the Workspace/Product source to delete. - 4.
 Choose the Delete button to delete the Workspace source.